-The complexity of this Algorithm is then $\mathcal{O}(ck)$ , where c is the number of components in the decomposition of u into concave/convex parts.
+The complexity of this Algorithm is then $\mathcal{O}(cN)$ , where c is the number of components in the decomposition of u into concave/convex parts.
 4.3.
-Implementation issues.
-The main issue with this algorithm is that c - the number of components in the decomposition of u - can become very large, and then lead to a quadratic time complexity, which is the complexity of a naive algorithm for computing the convolution.
+Implementation issues. - The main issue with this algorithm is that c - the number of components in the decomposition of u - can become very large, and then lead to a quadratic time complexity, which is the complexity of a naive algorithm for computing the convolution.
 Experimentally, the reason for this is that, due to the discretization of u, nearly affine parts, after performing the convolution several times, are computed as fast alternations of convex and concave parts.
 As shown in Figure 3, one solution to make the computations more efficient would be to consider those parts are convex and use Algorithm 1.
-To do this, we decompose u into convex and concave parts with a tolerance (we do not request for convex parts to have increasing increments, but the increments to have an increase more than $-\eta$ , or in other terms, we treat a
+To do this, we decompose u into convex and concave parts with a tolerance (we do not request for convex parts to have increasing increments, but the increments to have an increase more than $-\eta$ ).
+We will discuss this in the next section.
+The choice of an optimal tolerance $\eta$ , as well as the comparison with parallel implementations, will be the subject of further studies.